- The Scope of Our Services

 Please note, CAPS clinical staff members are unable to provide documentation for disability accommodations, release of Residence Hall contracts, emotional support animals, or study abroad clearance.

-If you have an issue for which you need some confidential consultation and support, CAPS After Hours is available to you for free!
-When you call our main number (415-422-6352) Monday through Friday between 5 pm and 8:30 am or any time on weekends and holidays, you can press option 2 during the automated message to be connected with an on-call counselor.
+If you have concerns about a USF student for which you need confidential consultation and support or you are a USF student with mental health concerns that would benefit from talking to a professional counselor or are experiencing a mental health crisis, CAPS After Hours is available to you for free!
+When you call our main number, (415) 422-6352, when CAPS is closed (Monday–Friday 5 pm–8:30 am and on weekends and holidays), you can press Option 2 during the automated message to be connected with an on-call counselor.

 Information in Languages Other Than English